denocris/NLP-Workshop-MLMilan/README.md

 During the second session, Andrea introduces automatic summarization focusing on two different methods.
 A version of TextRank is built to extract the most important sentences from a document.
 An Encoder-Decoder Transformer architectures is examined and then we generate summaries using BART, a sequence-to-sequence denoising autoencoder Transformer model which can be seen as a generalization of its more famous predecessors such as BERT and GPT.

-Cristiano owns a Ph.D. in theoretical physicist ([SISSA](https://twitter.com/Sissaschool)) and he has been actively working in deep learning for 4 years.
+Cristiano owns a Ph.D. in theoretical physics ([SISSA](https://twitter.com/Sissaschool)) and he has been actively working in deep learning for 4 years.
 He is also a TEDx speaker (here is talk about [AI, Humans and their future](https://youtu.be/8-hrmer9d_E)).
 Here is [contacts!](https://denocris.com/)

 Andrea owns a Ph.D. in astrophysics...
 (TO DO)